taeksuu/ncho/README.md

 sh ./download_data.sh
 ```

-Run one of the following commands.
+Run one of the following commands for:

 **Disentangled Control**
 ```